-A new season of our Outdoor Environmental Science Program is in progress.
+A new season of our Outdoor Environmental Science Program has begun.
 This year we are offering classes for children from 5-12 years old.
 Our homeschool classes are now offered to members at a discounted rate of $10/class and will be $15 for non-members.
-For more information on membership visit our membership page.
+For more information on membership, visit our membership page.
 In addition to the class discount you will receive our monthly newsletter, announcements of special events and volunteer opportunities, and discounts at local nurseries.
-Your membership donation is also 100% tax-deductible, and also comes with a free annual subscription to Better Homes and Gardens.
+Your membership donation is also 100% tax-deductible and comes with a free annual subscription to Better Homes and Gardens.

 But most of all, you will know that you are supporting a valuable community asset that will be enjoyed today and for generations to come.

 Please contact us with any questions at 408-298-7657 or e-mail email@example.com.

 2013-2014 Homeschool Themes (tentative, descriptions and titles to follow):